vinci1it2000/schedula/README.rst

 It is not update-able, and has a semi-regular release-cycle of 3 months.

 1. Install Anaconda python 3.4 (preferably 64 bit) from http://continuum.io/downloads.
-   Prefer an installation-folder without any spaces leading to it.
+   Prefer an **installation-folder without any spaces leading to it**.

    ..
 Note::
         When asked by the installation wizard, ensure that *Anaconda* gets to be